-asked the Prime Minister when he next proposes to meet the TUC and the CBI.
+asked the Prime Minister when next he will meet the Trades Union Congress and the Confederation of British Industry.

 I met representatives of the TUC general council on 18th July and of the CBI on 19th July.
 Further meetings will be arranged as necessary.

 Since we are coming towards the end of the Session, could my right hon.
 Friend give the House a brief resume of the Government's achievements, notably in dealing with inflation?
 It need be only a resume because of the limitations of Question Time.
 Could he give us also some idea of how he believes that we shall continue to make that progress and achieve much more when he makes a similar report 12 months hence?

 I can report that over the past 12 months, as over the past four years, there has been progress in controlling inflation.
 As I said in reply to supplementary questions on the previous Question, it is lower now than it was when the Conservative Government were in office.
 As for a comparison with last year, it is down from last year's level of 17 per cent. and is now 7·4 per cent.
 So that shows progress.
 Undoubtedly a lot of it is due to the great restraint shown by the trade union movement and by all workers and others in this country during the last 12 months.
 This has resulted in greater stability for the pound; sterling today is higher than it was 12 months ago in terms both of its value against the dollar and against the effective rates of other countries.
 All these things have been achieved by the united efforts of the British people.
 I intend that they shall continue.

 No doubt when the Prime Minister meets the CBI and the TUC he will talk about the vexed problem of unemployment.
 Will he point out to those bodies that under Labour almost 190 firms have gone either bankrupt or into liquidation for every working day of this Administration?
 Is not that a terrible indictment, and is it not enough to shake even the Prime Minister's complacency?